 Unless otherwise noted, questions can be direct to Public Works staff at 540-434-5928 or firstname.lastname@example.org.

-Street Improvement Plan, Harrisonburg Comprehensive Plan - adopted in 2018
+Street Improvement Plan, Harrisonburg Comprehensive Plan - adopted in 2018, amended in 2022

 The City of Harrisonburg Comprehensive Plan contains the City's Street Improvement Plan, which identifies transportation and infrastructure improvements that the City may pursue to address safety, congestion, bicycle and pedestrian needs, and new development.
 The Comprehensive Plan presents a vision of what kind of community the City would like to be in the future and identifies steps to move toward that vision.
 For more information, view the Plan webpage - the Street Improvement Plan is in Chapter 12.

-Harrisonburg Capital Improvement Program (CIP) - approved in March 2019
+Harrisonburg Capital Improvement Program (CIP) - reviewed and adopted annually

 The Capital Improvements Program (CIP) is a multi-year production and scheduling of capital projects of $50,000 or greater with and appropriate financing plan to fund these projects.
 Harrisonburg's CIP is prepared annually in an effort to facilitate planning and setting priorities among capital improvement needs over a subsequent five-year period.
 The CIP is designed to identify projects for all city departments for which funding has already been committed or is being sought for some time within the five-year planning period.
 For more information, view the CIP webpage.